sagemath/trac_to_gh/Issue 407.md

 # Issue 407: improve how gap workspace caching works

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/407

 Original creator: was